anamcaruntu/GitHub-Readme/README.md

 </div>
 <div align="left">
-  <p> 🌈 :rainbow:🌈 :rainbow:🌈 :rainbow:I'm 32 years old, Front-End Developer Jr. based in Madrid.I’m a people-person with deep emotions and <strong>empathy</strong>, a natural storyteller.
+  <p> 🌈I'm 32 years old, Front-End Developer Jr. based in Madrid.I’m a people-person with deep emotions and <strong>empathy</strong>, a natural storyteller.
   I don’t like to define myself by the work I’ve done.
 I define myself by the work I want to do.<strong> Skills can be taught, personality is inherent</strong>.
 I prefer to keep learning, continue challenging myself, and do interesting things that matter.
   <br>
   <p>I’m easily inspired and more then willing to follow my fascinations wherever they take me. </strong>I’m passionate, expressive, multi-talented spirit</strong> with a natural ability to entertain.
 I’m never satisfied to just come up with ideas.
 Instead I have an almost impulsive need to act on them, that’s how I started my journey as  front end developer junior with Adalab Bootcamp.🚀🚀🚀 </p>